Kcyle/terrapinanimesocietyweb/README.md

 ## Adding a backend later

-The site is static at the moment, which is why it is free and needs no maintenance.
+The site is static at the moment, which is why it is free and needs no "real" maintenance.
 If a future eboard member needs more functionality such as ticket sales, RSVPs, or a signup form, it can be added.

 The limitation however is GitHub Pages only serves files.
 It cannot run server code.
 Astro supports server routes in `src/pages/api/`, but those will not run on GitHub Pages.